martinKindall/simple_static_content_server/README.md

 Once the changes are applied, you will see your instance being created on AWS Console.
 Wait a couple of minutes until the instance is ready.
 Note down its public ip as we will need it in the next step.

 Ansible instructions:
-- Modify __ansible.cfg__: private key file must point to your .pem in your local machine.
+- Modify __inventory.ini__: Put the ip you got from the previous step.
+Also private key file must point to your .pem in your local machine.
 Mine is called frankfurt, but you must use your own.
-- Modify __inventory.ini__: under __web__, put the public ip of your EC2 instance.
+The ec2-user is the default AMI Linux user and you can leave it.

 Run: